Essure is still a relatively new birth control device, so we don’t know much about the contraceptive implant’s long-term side effects.

-After years and years of horrifying side effect reports, Congressional outrage and legal action, the US Food & Drug Administration has finally decided to investigate the long-term side effects of Essure in detail.
-On February 29, 2016, authorities at the FDA ordered Bayer to conduct a 7-year study on Essure complications, in hopes that prolonged scrutiny will shed new light on the birth control implant’s potential issues.
+Thankfully, the Food & Drug Administration has seen fit to fast track long-term research on Essure, ordering Bayer to conduct a 7-year study on the birth control implant’s side effects, in hopes that prolonged scrutiny will shed new light on the device’s potential issues.

 Essure Procedure: Side Effects & Long-Term Risks

 We already know a good deal about the short- and medium-term side effects linked to Essure, a permanent contraceptive device.
 Chronic pelvic pain, abdominal bloating, migraine-type headaches and debilitating fatigue appear to be most common.
-These apparent risks have been reported by numerous women, beginning shortly after the device’s initial approval in 2002.
+These apparent risks have been reported by tens of thousands of women, beginning shortly after the device’s initial approval in 2002.

 Today, the Food & Drug Administration has received over 18,000 reports, submitted both by patients and medical providers, that link Essure to severe complications.
 Alongside these commonly-reported side effects, consumer advocacy group Essure Problems has compiled an exhaustive list of the complications attributed to Essure.
 In all, the organization notes 145 separate side effects, from autoimmune disorders to degenerative bone disease.